 On March 13, 2002, Sylvia was on Montel's show and asked about a missing woman, Lynda McClelland.
 She announced that Lynda wasn't dead but had been kidnapped by a man with the initials MJ and that she was living in Orlando, Florida.
 She said that Lynda's family would soon find her.
 The following year, in March 2003, Lynda's body was found not far from her home in Pennsylvania.
 David Repasky was identified by an eyewitness who testified that David had strangled Lynda.
 David was convicted of Lynda's murder.

 Life and Legacy of Psychic Sylvia Browne

-Whether you were a Sylvia Browne fan or a skeptic, there is no denying her legacy lives on after her death, proven by the 2020 COVID-19 predictions.
-And just as in life, her predictions long after her death are still controversial.
-Her books continue to sell, and her son carries on her work in the tradition of their 300-year-old family business of mediumship in reaching out to others.
+Whether you were a Sylvia Browne fan or a skeptic, there is no denying her legacy lives on after her death, like her 2020 COVID-19 prediction, especially when publicized by celebrities.
+Her predictions long after her death are still controversial.